 James is obviously looking deeply at and examining "favoritism", something that seems quite minor and trivial or mundane to us.
+But this is a serious matter.
 We should therefore ask ourselves as we read this Chapter whether or not James is calling into question the very "faith" of those who show "favoritism".
 In other words, one writer states: